TcMenu/documentation/content/products/arduino-libraries/tc-menu/tcmenu-overview-quick-start.md

 Now we create the menu items based on the state that we identified earlier in Step 1.

 On the left of the main designer window there is a menu tree, this list contains all the menu items within this project and is shown in the main page image below marked (1).
 To add a menu item we first select the submenu where we'd like it to appear and press the plus button in the menu item toolbar (below the menu tree on the left).

-The following will appear:
+Note that items are created in whichever submenu was selected (or the nearest submenu to the item selected).
+Below is the create new item dialog:

+{{< figure src="/products/arduino-libraries/images/electronics/renderer-docs/add-menu-item-button.png" title="Menu Item toolbar (add item highlighted)" alt="Menu Item toolbar (add item highlighted)" >}}

+And once add menu item is pressed:

 {{< figure src="/products/arduino-libraries/images/electronics/renderer-docs/tcmenu-designer-add-item.jpg" title="Adding a new menu item" alt="add menu item" >}}

 Do not change the ID unless you explicitly want to manage them yourself, it is automatically generated and unique.
 Simply choose the type of item you want to add and press create.
 In this case we create a regular numeric editor.
+The new item will immediately be selected in the tree, and you can start editing its as the name field has the focus.

 {{< figure src="/products/arduino-libraries/images/electronics/renderer-docs/menu-designer-edit-item-view.jpg" title="Editing an analog menu item" alt="edit an analog menu item" >}}

 When we select an item in the menu tree (1), its properties become editable on the right-hand side (3).
 We can change the name, EEPROM storage location (usually by pressing Auto to get the next location), and any properties that are specific to that kind of item.
 As you edit the values are immediately validated and any errors reported above the item properties.

-Each menu item type has a link (2) to comprehensive documentation.
+Each menu item type has a link (2) to comprehensive documentation that explains the intended purpose, how to create the item and full instructions on its usage, including the main functions that you can use to interact with that type of item at runtime.

 Callbacks: You can optionally create a callback function that will be notified of any change immediately.
 However, you can also poll the state of the item as you need to.
 Both options are fully documented in [the menu item documentation]({{< relref "menu-item-types.md" >}}); which you can directly access from the link (2) in the designer UI.

-Repeat this process until you've fully represented you application state.
+Repeat this process until you've fully represented your application state.

+At any time you can switch focus to the menu tree by pressing `F10`, and you can switch focus back to the item properties editor using `Esc`.
+You can also search for a menu item in a large structure using `F4`, all these functions are available from the "Menu Item" menu too until you familiarize yourself with the shortcuts.

 ### Step 6: Ensure EEPROM ranges don't overlap